 The Cult of Kobra

-Jeffrey and Jason Burr were conjoined twins, but after surgical separation Jeffrey was kidnapped by the Cult of the Kobra God, a sect dedicated to bring the Kali Yuga, the Age of Chaos while worshipping the Indian snake god of the same name.
+Jeffrey and Jason Burr were conjoined twins, but after surgical separation Jeffrey was kidnapped by the Cult of the Kobra God, a sect dedicated to bringing the Kali Yuga, the Age of Chaos, while worshipping the Indian snake god of the same name.
 The cult raised Jeffrey into a dangerous warrior and scientist who devised technologies for taking over the world.
-Followers referred to him as “Naga-Naga,” but overall he was known as Kobra.
+Followers referred to him as “Naga-Naga,” but overall, he was known as Kobra.

-Because of their birth circumstance, Kobra maintained a psychic link with Jason, who’d been recruited by an agency dedicated to beating Kobra.
-Kobra eventually manages to shutdown the psychic link and murders Jason.
-Jason remained in spirit form, however, or maybe he was just an imaginary delusion?
+Because of their birth circumstance, Kobra maintains a psychic link with Jason, who’d been recruited by an agency dedicated to beating Kobra.
+Kobra eventually manages to shut down the psychic link and murders Jason.
+Jason remains in spirit form, however, or maybe he’s just an imaginary delusion?

-This all began in Kobra #1 (1976).
-DC canceled that title after seven issue.
-The projected eighth issue appearied in DC Special Special Series: 5 Star Super-Hero Spectacular (Vol. 1) #1 as the Batman story, “The Dead on Arrival Conspiracy.”
-Kobra and the Cult of Kobra would return repeatedly until Black Adam and his team finally killed Kobra.
+This all began in Kobra #1 (1976) and ended when DC canceled the comic with the seventh issue.
+The eighth issue later appeared in DC Special Special Series: 5 Star Super-Hero Spectacular (Vol. 1) #1 as the Batman story, “The Dead on Arrival Conspiracy.”
+Kobra and the Cult of Kobra would return repeatedly until Black Adam finally kills Kobra.
 Black Adam himself has been a charismatic leader with worshippers attending his every breath.
-I admit to wondering how Dwayne Johnson will do playing him in the sequel to Shazam.

-The Kobra Cult wouldn’t die so easily, however, after various iterations, cultists unearthed Jason Burr’s body and dipped him into a Lazarus Pit, resurrecting him to lead them, hopefully toward the Kali Yuga.
-More on Lazarus Pits as we move into the next cult.
+The Kobra Cult wouldn’t die so easily, however, because cultists would unearth Jason Burr’s body and dip him into a Lazarus Pit, resurrecting him to lead them, hopefully toward the Kali Yuga.
+More on Lazarus Pits as we move onto the next cult.

 The League of Assassins

 Dennis O’Neil and Neal Adams introduced the League of Assassins in Strange Adventures #215 (1968) as part of the Deadman story entitled, “A New Lease on Death.”
-At that point, this organization was the Society of Assassins, a section of the overall network, led by the Sensei.
-Then in Detective Comics #406, who meet Ebenezer Darrk who enjoys a leadership role.
+At that point, this organization was the Society of Assassins, a section of a network led by the Sensei.
+Then in Detective Comics #406, we meet Ebenezer Darrk, another group leader.
 But the most infamous League leader, the big boss himself and arguably the most charismatic leader of any comic cult, is Ra’s al Ghul.

 As with any cult, there have been divisions and upheavals, but Ra’s always bounces back.
 Members are highly trained assassins who live only for Ra’s and his goals.
 Loaded language reinforces this practice, since the phrase, “the fang that protects the head,” defines the ultimate purpose under Ra’s.
 Add to this equation doctrine over person, sacred science, and milieu control.
-Yes, the League of Assassins is a cult.
+Yes, the League of Assassins is a cult, and a deadly one.